astropy/astropy/docs/cosmology/index.rst

 ..
   EXAMPLE START
-  Working with the FLRW Class Through Subclass FlatLambdaCDM
+  Working with the FlatLambdaCDM Class

 You can create a new `~astropy.cosmology.FlatLambdaCDM` object with arguments giving the Hubble parameter and Omega matter (both at z=0)::